 Applicants must be U.S. citizens or permanent residents of the United States.
 Applications by students in professional fields are encouraged.
 Preference will be given to applicants with a high level of academic ability and with previous language training.
 Academic Year and Summer FLAS awards are two separate competitions requiring two separate and complete applications.

 Students receiving Academic Year Fellowships must be enrolled in full-time study for the duration of the FLAS award and must take one language course and one related area or international studies course each semester.
 Academic Year Fellows must be admitted to or enrolled in undergraduate, graduate, or professional programs at the University of Wisconsin-Madison.
 FLAS awards may be used in some cases for undergraduates participating in official IAP programs and in very limited cases for dissertators.
 Please see the FLAS FAQ or contact the relevant FLAS Coordinator.

 Summer Fellowships are for intensive language programs either domestically or abroad and require a separate application from the Academic Year Fellowship.
-(Minimum contact hours and duration of summer courses is outlined in the FLAS FAQ.)
-In some cases Summer FLAS awards may be used for study on other campuses or for study at UW-Madison by non-UW students.
+(Minimum contact hours and duration of summer courses are outlined in the FLAS FAQs.)
+In some cases, Summer FLAS awards may be used for study on other campuses or for study at UW-Madison by non-UW students.

 Complete details about FLAS at UW-Madison are available on the FLAS FAQs (your first stop) and the FLAS Languages & Coordinators pages (should you have additional questions).